yangoliver/yangoliver.github.io/_posts/2015/2015-07-19-linux-scheduler-profiling-2.md

 As far as we know, Linux kernel scheduler defined two layers,

-- The upper layer is scheduler core which is common layer for all scheduling class.
+#### 4.1 The upper layer - scheduler core

+This is a common layer for all scheduling class.

 In Linux 3.2.x, The SCHEDSTATS source files in scheduler common layer are,

 **include/linux/sched.h**

 Per-sched-domain and per-task perf counters definitions.

 **kernel/sched_stats.h**

 /proc/schestat proc file implementation

 **fs/proc/base.c**

 /proc/<pid\>/schedstat proc file implementation

 **kernel/sched.c**

 Per-runqueue perf counters definitions.

 Per-runqueue, per-sched-domain, per-task perf counters implementation, for example, ttwu_stat

 **kernel/profile.c**

 The legacy code, profiling code for /proc/profile support, readprofile(1) could read it.

 **kernel/sched_debug.c**

 SCHEDSTATS in /proc/sched_debug and /proc/<pid\>/sched proc files implementation.
 Need enable SCHED_DEBUG at same time.

-- The underlying layer is per scheduling class source code.
+#### 4.2 The underlying layer - per scheduling class

 In Linux 3.2.x, only the CFS scheduling class code has the SCHEDSTATS implementation.

 **kernel/sched_fair.c**

 SCHEDSTATS in /proc/<pid\>/sched.
 Need enable SCHED_DEBUG at same time.

 /proc/schedstat counters for load balance.

 Kernel Trace points for wait, sleep, iowait, blocked(not in 3.2.x) events.
 See section 3 in this blog.